sgraden/vpc/cli-reference.md

 This section contains a reference for the CLI commands related to Compute functionality in the IBM Cloud VPC Beta release.
 Similar commands to execute these functions also are available as [API commands](apis.html).

-## Instance Profile CLI commands
+## Profiles

 ### `ibmcloud is instance-profiles`

 List all instance profiles available in the region.

 **Syntax**